wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 24.09 {#24.09}

-- New restriction in place which prevents a user from creating more than 100 concurrent sessions.
+- New restriction in place which prevents a user from creating too many tokens simultaneously.
+  By default, the limit is set to 100, but can be modified in wazo-auth configuration files.
+  If a user tries to create more than the allowed limit, an error will be returned.

 Consult the
 [24.09 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%20%3D%20WAZO%20AND%20fixVersion%20%3D%2024.09)